jweedenwright/library/technologies/dbt/best_practices/metrics.md

 - Marts can also provide a tier of access that limits visibility to lower-level data and acts as a security layer
 - The data from marts can be customized in BI tools depending on the department's needs
 - _Documentation is EXTREMELY important_: make sure that metric definition, calculation logic, source data, and any transformations are listed for the metric.
 That way, anyone using the data knows how it was calculated and where it came from (and developers in the future know how to ensure it's working correctly).

+## Final Thoughts

+Ultimately the decision on where metrics should be housed is usually based on how the customer wants to use the data and how fluent they are with different tools.

+While there are tools out there like `dbt` and [`cube.dev`](https://cube.dev) that can generate a semantic layer for consumers, if the company data culture is more `self serve` then it may be best to leave the `mart` layer as wide, denormalized data that BI tools will use to build metrics from.